Osa3a-Fallatah/Projct_2/README.md

 ‪‪To do list :‬‬

-‪‪A program that stores and displays the information entered by the user‬‬
+‪‪An app that stores and displays the information entered by the user‬‬

 ‪‪The user can : Add, delete one or clear all , Edit, Show the tasks

-the program contain:
+What I used in my app:

+UIViewController
+UITableView
 [2 view controller 1 table view 2 classes one for each view ]
+TableViewCell prototype
+Action and Manual Segues
+UserDefaults
+Debugging

 issues in the app:
 everything works fine except